+We have investigated the design features of software-defined approach and DevSecOps methodologies, characterized by \emph{abstraction} and \emph{automation}, and now present the notion of software defined cryptography.
+Figure~\ref{fig:crypto_agility_architecture} depicts its conceptual framework which describes basic components and their interaction.
+The compliance or risk management framework from the Cryptographic Policy Information Point (C-PIP) is used to write \emph{cryptographic policies as code}, defining security policies related to the discovery or enforcement of specific cipher suites.
+The CI/CD engines in the Cryptographic Policy Decision Point (C-PDP) within the control plane invoke and \emph{automatically} deploy these policies to DevSec tools, SecOps tools, and cryptographic providers in the Cryptographic Policy Enforcement Point (C-PEP) in the data plane.
+Cryptographic providers and DevSec and SecOps tools should provide interfaces, such as \emph{abstraction} layers, to configure the use of specific cryptographic modules or algorithms.
+This design feature enables software-defined cryptographic policies to be enforced throughout CI/CD pipelines.

 Enterprise applications are increasingly adopting a standardized architecture consisting of multiple \emph{loosely} coupled components called microservices, often deployed as containers.
-These applications are supported by an infrastructure that provides application services, such as a service mesh.
-Applications and application services are typically hosted on container orchestration and resource management platforms.
-This architecture enables application environment to be defined and managed with source codes as discussed in NIST SP800-204C \cite{CHA22}, including {application code} for business logic, \emph{application services code} for services such as session establishment, network connection, etc., \emph{infrastructure as code} to provision and configure compute, networking, and storage resources, \emph{policy as code} to define runtime policies such as zero trust, and \emph{observability as code} to monitor application runtime state.

-This application environment, or application architecture, facilitates effective DevSecOps implementation, where development, deployment, and operation of the application could be agile and automated with primitives such as continuous integration, continuous delivery, and continuous deployment (CI/CD) pipelines.
-That is, a service mesh allows cryptographic policies, including detecting vulnerable cryptography or mandating particular cryptographic modules or algorithms, to be specified as code and automatically implemented.
-Furthermore, the architecture of service mesh also separates the control plane and data plane, adhering to the soft-defined approach.
+These applications are supported by an infrastructure that provides application services, such as a \emph{service mesh}.
+It embraces the software defined approaches, separating control plane for the purpose of management and configuration of application services, e.g., proxy within pods, in the data plane.
+This architecture enables application environment to be defined and managed with codes, including {application code} for business logic, \emph{application services code} for services such as session establishment, network connection, etc., \emph{infrastructure as code} to provision and configure compute, networking, and storage resources, \emph{policy as code} to define runtime policies such as zero trust, and \emph{observability as code} to monitor application runtime state.
+This application environment, or architecture, enables efficient DevSecOps implementation, where development, deployment, and operation of the application can be agile and automated with elements such as continuous integration, delivery, and deployment (CI/CD) pipelines \cite{CHA22}.
+A service mesh with a fully-featured DevSecOps platform would fully support software-defined cryptography.
+In other words, cryptographic policies, including detecting weak cryptography or requiring specific cryptographic modules or algorithms, would be written as code and automatically implemented throughout the CI/CD pipelines.